lykoss/lykos/README.md

 ### Additional information for bot operators

 You can run the bot by doing `./wolfbot.py` on Linux, or simply double-clicking the `wolfbot.py` file on Windows.

-The bot has a built-in throttling mechanism, preventing the bot from flooding out if too many messages are sent at once.
-However, depending on the network, these settings may be too strict or too lax.
-Before running the bot initially, we recommend running `./wolfbot.py --lagcheck`.
-Wait for it to finish, and it will tell you which settings you should put into your `botconfig.py` file.

 ## Credits